How to find an architect

 Setting expectations for ongoing communication

 Open lines of communication set the stage for a project's success.
-As you embark on your architectural journey, aligning on communication frequency and methods with your architect is key.
 Regular updates, whether through emails, calls, or meetings, keep you informed and involved.

 This practice also provides an avenue for addressing any concerns promptly.
-Emphasize your preferred communication style and frequency early in the collaboration to ensure smooth interaction throughout the project.
+Emphasise your preferred communication style and frequency early in the collaboration to ensure smooth interaction throughout the project.

 Collaborating effectively for project success

-Successful collaboration with your architect hinges on mutual respect and understanding.
+Successful collaboration with your architect is based on mutual respect and understanding.
 It's more than just conveying your vision; it's about actively listening and valuing each other's input.
 Regular meetings, clear agendas, and concise minutes contribute to effective collaboration.

 Encourage an open dialogue where both parties feel comfortable sharing ideas and feedback.
 Remember, your architect brings expertise and creativity to the table, so value their professional advice while ensuring your preferences and needs remain at the forefront.